mpazienza/ewildlife/README.md

-# Lana Workflows App
+# EWildlife App

-A React/Redux powered app that allows a customized query against the Enlyton API, this works in conjunction with the Lana Workflows Admin App.
+A React/Redux powered app for collecting wildlife intakes and then outputting into the Parks & Wildlife Format

 ## Setup